flajann2/jeweler/README.markdown

 When specifying which version is required, there's a bit of the condunrum.
 You want to allow the most versions possible, but you want to be sure they are compatible.
 Using `>= 1.2.1` is fine most of the time, except until the point that 2.0.0 comes out and totally breaks backwards the API.
 That's when it's good to use `~> 1.2.1`, which requires any version in the `1.2` family, starting with `1.2.1`.

-### Executables
+##Juwelier# Executables

 Executables let your gem install shell commands.
-Just put any executable scripts in the `bin/` directory, make sure they are added using `git`, and Jeweler will take care of the rest.
+Just put any executable scripts in the `bin/` directory, make sure they are added using `git`, and  will take care of the rest.

 When you need more finely grained control over it, you can set it yourself: